Ellora Vigyan Mancha

-Ellora Vigyan Mancha ("Ellora Science Forum") is a non- profitmaking, non-governmental organization established in May 2004 in Assam, India, to Spread scientific temper and to fight superstition and blind belief, launch campaigns and movement for health awareness, climate change, encourage blood donation/ eye donation/ other human organ(s) donation/ whole body donation after death for transfusion, transplantation or medical research., and to Instill a sense of fraternity in people through selfless humanitarian service.
+Ellora Vigyan Mancha ("Ellora Science Forum") is a non-profit, non-governmental organization established in May 2004 in Assam, India.
+It seeks to spread scientific temper and to fight superstition and blind belief, launch campaigns and movement for health awareness, climate change, encourage blood donation/ eye donation/ other human organ(s) donation/ whole body donation after death for transfusion, transplantation or medical research, and to Instill a sense of fraternity in people through selfless humanitarian service.